-In May of 1944, the Board of Trustees of Lane College passed a resolution in which it recommended the establishment of a separate seminary at Lane College.
+lege passed a resolution in which it recommended the establishment of a separate seminary at Lane College.
 The recommendation was referred to the Annual Conferences concerned.
 In the fall of 1944 Lane College's supporting annual conferences approved the establishment of a seminary and elected trustees of the proposed institution.